 Who Develops POTS?

-POTS can strike any age or gender, but it is most often seen in women of child bearing age (between the ages of 15 and 50).2 Men and boys can develop it as well, but approximately 75% to 80% of patients are female.2
+POTS can strike any age, gender or race, but it is most often seen in women of child bearing age (between the ages of 15 and 50).2 Men and boys can develop it as well, but approximately 80% of patients are female.2

 What Causes POTS?